Skip to content

 For more information about how to troubleshoot unhealthy WorkSpaces, see How do I troubleshoot a Windows WorkSpace that's in the Unhealthy state?

-After you authenticate, the WorkSpaces client gets stuck on a launch screen, then a "Something went wrong" error displays.
+After you authenticate, the WorkSpaces client might get stuck on a launch screen.
+Then, a "Something went wrong" error displays.
 This error occurs because of issues with your SAML authentication configuration.
 To troubleshoot SAML authentication issues, see How do I troubleshoot SAML 2.0 authentication issues in WorkSpaces?

 When you try to register the WorkSpace, you might receive the following error message:

-• Device access is turned on for the WorkSpaces directory.
+• You allowed device access to the WorkSpaces directory.

-• The client device that you're accessing the WorkSpace from is allowed.
+• You allowed the client device that you access the WorkSpace from.

 Note: WorkSpaces web access and Windows clients are turned off by default.
-Check that the trusted device setting is turned on and the status is Valid.
-Then, make sure that you have the correct leaf, intermediate (optional), and root certificates installed on the client machine.
+Check that you turned on the trusted device setting and the status is Valid.
+Then, make sure that you installed the correct leaf, intermediate (optional), and root certificates on the client machine.

 Related information